qcs-create2024/qcs-create2024.github.io/professional_development.md

 goal setting.

 ### Communication skills workshops
-Graduate-level trainees will be required to complete workshops on written and oral scientific communication.
+Graduate-level trainees are required to complete workshops on written and oral scientific communication.
 These workshops will be hosted by professional writing/ communication experts, and will be scheduled during the [summer school](https://qcs-create2024.github.io/about_summer_school/).

 ### Microcredentials
-Graduate-level trainees will be required to obtain one microcredential to complement their QCS training.
+Graduate-level trainees are required to obtain one microcredential to complement their QCS training.
 One example might be a project management microcredential offered by one of the participating universities, or by a government or industry partner as part of an internship.
 Trainees should discuss with their supervisor about what microcredential topics might